 Introduction 3

 NFSv3 to NFSv4 Considerations 4

 Pseudo Filesystem 4

 TCP only; no UDP support 5

 Internationalization support; UTF-8 5

 Network Ports 6

 Mounts and automounter 6

 Security 7

 Implementing security without Kerberos 7

-Implementing security with Kerberos
+Implementing security with Kerberos 8

 Conclusion 9

+About the Author .
+10

-About the Ethernet Storage Forum 9
+About the Ethernet Storage Forum .
+10

-About the SNIA
+About the SNIA .
+10